 In early 1918, the brigade was stationed north of Lens near the town of Mazingarbe.
 This was fortunate for them since they happened to be in the part of the line which was not subject to the major offensives launched by the Germans in the Spring of 1918: the first German offensive on the Somme took place south of them, while the second offensive on the Lys was to the north of them.

-Instead, while much of the line to their north and south was pushed back, they stayed in place and in action until 17 July when they were finally granted a week resting in billets at Le Vielfort.
+Instead, while much of the line to their north and south was pushed back, they stayed in place though were in action regularly, suffering particularly concentrated gas attacks in early April, resulting in the hospitalisation of many of the officers and men.
+The brigade remained in action until 17 July when they were finally granted a week resting in billets at Le Vielfort.

 They returned though to Mazingarbe in late August to take part in the Second Battle of Arras as part of what would become known as “The Hundred Days”.